faisal-android/ScriptSolutions-Task/README.md

-App contains a top image coursal with indicator.
-Coursal contains GCC countries images.
-As user changes Coursal item by swiping, A list at bottom shows some of cities of that country.
+App contains a top image carousel with indicator and city listing.
+Carousel contains GCC countries' images.
+As user changes Coursal item by swiping, A list at bottom shows some of cities of selected country.
 User can search cities by typing in SearchView.

 Task is done without using any third party library.
 Although it was a small task still I tried to add most of components of Good Design Pattern practices of Android Development like,